dickensas/smartlexer/README.md

 - [ ] 5 - Detect SQL JOIN connectivity
 - [ ] 6 - Rule engine integration, like drools.... etc
 - [ ] 7 - Emit functions to the developer for custom code
 - [ ] 8 - Advanced intent beautifier
+- [ ] 9 - EXCEL/CSV as template data source
+- [ ] 10  - Test programming languages like Java, Kotlin, C... etc.,

 ## Usage
 The code is ready to execute